 What is the context of this research?

 Wheat production in the USA constitutes 20 million hectares (ha) and an average yield of 3.5 tons/ha in 2016.
 Worldwide, they are the fourth largest producer of wheat.
 At the forefront of USA's production are the farmers in the Midwest.
-In this region, policy, technology and land converge in a resource demanding feat that produces 54% of the nation’s wheat.
-In doing so, significant trade-offs occur across and within social, economic and environmental dimensions and at varying spatial and temporal scales.
+In this region, land, policy and technology converge in a resource demanding feat that produces 54% of the nation’s wheat.
+In doing so, significant trade-offs perpetuate across and within social, economic and environmental dimensions and at varying spatial and temporal scales.
 I will use a sustainability assessment at the farm level to identify and articulate these relationships.
 In their careful observance, implications can be drawn for the future of an enterprise, stakeholders, the nation’s security and beyond.

 What is the significance of this project?